vdBEF/roadtherma_application/README.md

 # roadtherma_application
-This is the source code for the roadtherma application user interface
+This is the source code for the roadtherma application user interface.
+The application is available on roadtherma-application.streamlit.app.

+For questions write roadtherma@vd.dk.

 Python versionen skal være 3.8 for at det virker lokalt.
 Så når virtuelt environment skal laves skal det oprettes med. conda create --name XX python=3.8